 "Such iconoclasts in my kitchen; I shall endeavor to prepare a breakfast that will break gastronomic records mes amis (lit. trans.
 Fr.; my friends)."

-After they finished, the two-full-of-anticipation vintners broke their records of many school months, during which sustenance was their only goal in the college dining room.
-Here, by meekly holding their plates up to Chef Ludwig and craving seconds, Marceline daringly said, "Only one more egg Chef Ludwig."
+After they finished, the two-full-of-anticipation vintners broke their consumption records over many school months, during which sustenance was their only goal in the college dining room.
+Here, by meekly holding their plates up to Chef Ludwig and craving seconds, Marceline daringly said, "Please only one more egg Chef Ludwig, s'il vous plaît."

-Sarah echoed her breakfast companion with, "Yes please Chef Ludwig, only one for me as well."
+Sarah echoed her breakfast companion in English with, "Yes please Chef Ludwig, only one for me as well."

-The chef seeing a chance to take the mickey in on both girls, bellowed, "You dare ask for more; you haven't even put in your twelve hours in the grape stomping barrels; what nerve of you two.
-Of course, my dears, you may have some more; just bring me a bottle of Cabernet tonight for dinner!"
+The chef seeing a chance to take the mickey (or have a bit of fun) with both girls, bellowed, "You dare ask for more; you haven't even put in your twelve hours in the grape stomping barrels.
+What nerve of you two.
+Of course, mes chers (lit. trans.
+Fr.; my dears), you may have some more; just bring me a bottle of sumptuous Cabernet tonight from the bottling plant for dinner!"

 © 2018 and beyond, R. L. Lyons.
 All rights reserved. return to top